Pros And Cons of Shipping Container Homes

 1. Durability and Strength

-As mentioned above, shipping containers are made of tough, corrugated Corten steel, which can withstand extreme weather conditions and constant movement.
-Thanks to its strong steel frame, walls, ceiling and floor, it won&#;t bend or shift under the weight of its contents.
+As mentioned earlier, shipping containers are made from tough, corrugated Corten steel, capable of withstanding extreme weather and constant movement.
+Thanks to the strong frame and structure, they do not bend or shift under weight.
 Fun Fact: Some bridges are made from Corten steel!

-Shipping containers are made to protect belongings from the elements when being shipped by sea, rail and land.
-As such, building a home inside of a shipping container (or containers) would provide the same structural and security benefits.
+Shipping containers protect their contents from the elements during transport.
+Building a home inside a shipping container (or containers) provides similar structural and security advantages.

 2. Fast Construction